stineje/CharLib/docs/yaml.md

 Each cell entry is a dictionary with (at minimum) the following required keys:

 * `netlist`: The path to the spice file containing the netlist for this cell.
-* `model`: The path to the spice models for transistors used in this cell's netlist.
 * `inputs`: A sequence of input pin names.
 * `outputs`: A sequence of output pin names.
 * `functions`: A sequence of verilog functions describing how the inputs relate to each output.